 The data-per-attribute value is not so large that it affects performance.
 Most attribute values are replicated as a single block of data; therefore, an attribute that is x MB in size requires an equivalent amount of buffer space in the sending domain controller and in the receiving domain controllers.
 If the amount of required buffer space is large, the performance of the domain controllers can be affected adversely.

 Attributes can have large values when the attribute is multivalued and linked.
 For these attributes, only the values that change are replicated, not the entire attribute.

 An object that has a TTL value is considered to be dynamic data.
 Windows Server 2003 introduces a new auxiliary class, dynamicObject, that can be attached to object instances for the storage of TTL values.
 For an object containing a TTL value, when the time that is specified by the TTL value is reached, the object is automatically removed from Active Directory by garbage collection.
 Dynamic data typically changes faster than the replication latency that is required for propagating the change to all replicas of the data.

 The following characteristics apply to dynamic data:

-- Domain directory partitions at the Windows Server 2003 forest functional level
+Domain directory partitions at the Windows Server 2003 or higher forest functional level

-- Application directory partitions on a Windows Server 2003–based domain controller, irrespective of domain or forest functional level
+Application directory partitions on a Windows Server 2003 or higher–based domain controller, irrespective of domain or forest functional level

 TTL for dynamic objects